OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-22.md

 ## Joshua 22:24

 No!
-We did it out of fear that in the future your descendants might say to ours, ‘What have you to do with the Lord, the God of Israel?
+We did it out of concern that in the future your descendants might say to ours, ‘What have you to do with the Lord, the God of Israel?

 ## Joshua 22:25